euxmm/css-exercises/foundations/flex/06-flex-layout/README.md

 - The links in the header and footer are pushed to either side.
 - There is space between the links in the header and footer. x
 - The footer has a light gray background (`#eeeeee`).
-- The logo, input and buttons are centered in the screen.
+- The logo, input and buttons are centered in the screen. x
-- The buttons have an appropriate amount of padding.
+- The buttons have an appropriate amount of padding.x
-- There is space between the logo, input and buttons.
+- There is space between the logo, input and buttons. x